Live Reports from the Frontlines

 The politicized atmosphere in Minnesota has taken over even the most unlikely of places—rooms full of gray cubicles.

 I work at a large multinational company headquartered in the Twin Cities.
-I often discuss politics with my coworkers, but since the shooting of Renee Good, my workplace has buzzing with political discussion, even from people who have never discussed politics at work.
+I often discuss politics with my coworkers, but since the shooting of Renee Good, my workplace has been buzzing with political discussion, even from people who have never discussed politics at work.

 Many of my coworkers are upset that our company’s policy is to let ICE in the building first and validate that they have a judicial warrant once they’re inside.
 Letting a bunch of guys with guns into the building is understandably not a popular decision, especially when handed down by people who don’t even work in the building!